truj1ll0/mkdocs-help-center/docs/multifactor-authentication.md

 We plan to expand our MFA options to include more authenticator app providers and potentially other secure factors.

-**How does this work if my organization already has an identity provider (IDP)?**

-Currently, Classy’s MFA only supports Okta Verify and, starting in February 2025, SMS.
-Other IDPs are not supported but may be considered in future updates.

 **Is there any action required from the organization?**

 Yes.
 Users will need to: